-This year, experiment with a material called bleeding tissue paper to dye your eggs.
-The color transfers to other surfaces (like egg shells), leaving an interesting "tie-dyed" impression.
+Dyeing Easter eggs is an eagerly anticipated annual tradition at our house, but I like to try new techniques from time to time to keep the project fresh and interesting.
+This year, we decided to experiment with a material called bleeding tissue paper to dye our eggs.
+Bleeding tissue paper looks like regular tissue paper, but the color transfers to other surfaces (like egg shells), leaving an interesting "tie-dyed" impression.